Probate (Estate Administration)

 WHAT IS PROBATE?

 Probate (estate administration) is the Court supervised process of winding up the legal and financial affairs of deceased persons, ending with distribution of assets to intended beneficiaries or heirs.
-In Allegheny County, Pennsylvania (Pittsburgh area), this process is initiated through the Wills/Orphans’ Court Division of the Allegheny County Department of Court Records, located across the street from the offices of Weisel, Xides & Foerster, LLP.
+In Allegheny County, Pennsylvania (Pittsburgh area), this process is initiated through the Wills/Orphans’ Court Division of the Allegheny County Department of Court Records.
 In other Pennsylvania counties (our probate practice is statewide), probate is initiated through the local Register of Wills office.

 The probate process in Pennsylvania requires that a personal representative of the decedent (called an executor if set forth in a will) be appointed to administer the estate.
 The personal representative must be sworn in at the Department of Court Records or Register of Wills.
 After being sworn in, the personal representative receives certificates establishing their authority to take action to wind up the decedent’s affairs (e.g. closing and consolidating bank and brokerage accounts, selling real estate, compromising debts, etc.).